 The Circle K Club involves college students in campus and community service while developing skills in leadership and citizenship.
 The club is sponsored by the Knott County Kiwanis Club.

 Allied Health Club

 The Allied Health Club is mainly a vehicle of information and a way of keeping in touch with others of similar interests in the health-oriented professions such as medicine, physical therapy, dentistry, pharmacy, medical technology, nursing, and other careers.
 Members learn about various health professions through speakers and field trips and are made aware of workshops, summer opportunities, entrance exams, procedures, and deadlines.

 Dances are occasionally held on campus throughout the semester for students.
-The most popular of these events is ALC’s annual Spring Formal, which is held at Jenny Wiley State Park.
 Students must present their identification cards at all dances.
 All guests should be pre-registered with the Student Services Office before noon on the day of the dance.
 All guests and their student hosts are responsible for abiding by ALC’s rules.
 There is no charge for dances.